GWAS

 Inputs

-For this workflow, both bed and bgen genotypes should be available.
+For this workflow, both genotypes and imputed genotypes are required.
 They will likely be the respective outputs of the Combining Datasets and Genotypes Imputation workflows, optionally merged with Combining with UK Biobank depending on your project of interest.

 GWAS Variables